 April 28th, 1977

 Wembley Empire Pool

-Prior to their fourth and final show, WEA UK (WEA = Warner/Elektra/Asylum) presented the Eagles with silver and gold records for the UK sales of Hotel California and Their Greatest Hits (1971-1975).
+Prior to their fourth and final show, WEA UK (WEA = Warner/Elektra/Atlantic) presented the Eagles with silver and gold records for the UK sales of Hotel California and Their Greatest Hits (1971-1975).

 The band also posed backstage for pictures with Elton John and Pittsburgh Steelers’ wide receiver, Lynn Swann.